arunb7/RAGVerse/README.md

 ![Diagram](docs/architecture/usecase_architecture.png)

 1. Business users can log in to the use case UI.
+This will be modified to cater different persona's access rules
 2. [Amazon CloudFront](http://aws.amazon.com/cloudfront/) delivers the web UI which is hosted in an Amazon S3 bucket.
 3. The web UI leverages a WebSocket integration built using [Amazon API Gateway](https://aws.amazon.com/api-gateway/).
 The API Gateway is backed by a custom Lambda Authorizer function, which returns the appropriate IAM policy based on the Amazon Cognito group the authenticating user is part of.
 4. [Amazon Cognito](https://aws.amazon.com/cognito/) authenticates users and backs both the Cloudfront web UI and API Gateway.
 5. The LangChain Orchestrator is a collection of Lambda functions and layers that provide the business logic for fulfilling requests coming from the business user.
 6. The LangChain Orchestrator leverages Parameter store and DynamoDB to get the configured LLM options and necessary session information (such as the chat history).
-7. If the deployment has enabled a knowledge base, then the LangChain Orchestrator will leverage [Amazon Kendra](http://aws.amazon.com/kendra/) to run a search query to retrieve document excerpts.
+7. The Amazon Bedrock Knowledge base will be modified to use Pinecone instead of Amazon Kendra[The current deployment code leverages [Amazon Kendra](http://aws.amazon.com/kendra/) to run a search query to retrieve document excerpts.]
-8. Using the chat history, query, and context from Amazon Kendra, the LangChain Orchestrator creates the final prompt and sends the request to the LLM hosted on [Amazon Bedrock](https://aws.amazon.com/bedrock/) or [Amazon SageMaker](https://aws.amazon.com/sagemaker/).
+8. Using the chat history, query, and context from Pinecone, the LangChain Orchestrator creates the final prompt and sends the request to the LLM hosted on [Amazon Bedrock](https://aws.amazon.com/bedrock/) or [Amazon SageMaker](https://aws.amazon.com/sagemaker/).
 9. If using a third-party LLM outside of Amazon Bedrock or Amazon SageMaker, the API key is stored in [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) and must be obtained before making the API call to the third-party LLM provider.
 10. As the response comes back from the LLM, the LangChain Orchestrator Lambda streams the response back through the API Gateway WebSocket to be consumed by the client application.
 11. Using [Amazon Cloudwatch](https://aws.amazon.com/cloudwatch/), operational metrics are collected by various services to generate custom dashboards used for monitoring the deployment's health.